ARTS-Laboratory/flowthrough-water-quality-monitoring-system/README.md

-# flow-through-water-quality-system
+# System Design

-## V0.1
+Variations of the flow through the water qualty system being developed

-1. Measures PH, TDS, Water Temperature, and ambient Temperature.
+## Keowee
-2. Saves the Data collected on an SD card.
+A flow-through water quality monitoring system that measures PH, TDS, Water Temperature, and ambient Temperature.

-3. Using RTC to control and display the sampling time.
+## Moultrie
-4. Using a relay to control the pumps.
+A flow-through water quality monitoring system that integrated nuclear magnetic resonance monitoring as well as measuring PH, TDS, Water Temperature, and ambient Temperature.